AbdelrahmanHamdyy/Flash/README.md

 <br>
 <p>Popularity is a measure for the importance of any web page regardless the requested query.
 You can use pagerank algorithm (as explained in the lecture) or other ranking algorithms to calculate each page popularity.</p>
 </ol>
-<li>Voice Recognition Search.
+<li> 🟣 Voice Recognition Search.
 Use a voice query instead of a typed one.</li>
 </ul>

 <hr style="background-color: #4b4c60"></hr>